marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_11/reviewed_questions/question_20/question_20.md

 20. The following code prints true.
-What is true about the *Wombats* class implementation of the of the *clone()* method?
+What is true about the *Wombats* class implementation of the *clone()* method?

 ```markdown
 Wombats original = new Wombats();